fiaasco/fiaas/README.md

 Host vars
 =========

-The configuration for a hosts allow to set plenty of options.
-There's not much hierarchie in the yaml because we found out it blocks flexibility.
+The configuration for a host allows to set plenty of options.
+There's not much hierarchy in the yaml because we found out it blocks flexibility.

 An example host_vars file: